 The uterus is an organ typically the size of a clenched fist.
 It is where a fetus grows when a person is pregnant.

 The vagina expands through arousal and sexual stimulation.
 During sexual arousal, the uterus and cervix lift upward, elongating the vagina.
 People refer to this process as tenting.

 These glands are on either side of the vaginal opening, and people cannot usually see or feel them.
 During arousal, they release fluid that lubricates the vagina.

 The Gräfenberg spot, or G spot, sits a few inches inside the vagina at the front.
 During arousal, the G spot swells.

-A person can carry out a self-exam of their vagina to check for any unusual changes that may indicate a health issue.
+A person may self-exam their vagina when they are not menstruating to check for any unusual changes that may indicate a health condition.
 Self-exams are helpful alongside regular gynecologist pelvic examinations and cervical screening.